Installation

 Recommended 8GB+

-The Composer uses the Web Audio API and audio fragments are recommended to be short by the various standards.
+LOCKDOWN uses the Web Audio API and audio fragments are recommended to be short by the various standards.
 The memory usage largely depends on the sizes of the samples that are used.
 For best performance and to reduce latency, the more memory your machine has the better.

 Screen